dltmtt/video-player-extension/README.md

 # Player for local videos

+> ⚠️ This extension will be discontinued in favor of the [PWA](https://github.com/dltmtt/video-player), which offers more capabilities.

 [<img align="right" src="./images/chrome-web-store-badge.svg" alt="Available in the Chrome Web Store" width="260">](https://chrome.google.com/webstore/detail/player-for-local-videos/jobmoeleihhccoboiljgojnjkejppiih)

 This a video player for local videos whose main features are: